PandaKata/dezoomcamp-project/reproduce.md

 - install VS Code locally if you don't have it already
 - search Extensions for SSH and install Remote-SSH from Microsoft
+- install Python extension if you need to
 - in the lower left hand corner click the green icon to Open a Remote Window
-- choose "Connect to Host..." and either choose your ssh connection or type in Hostname
+- choose "Connect to Host..." and either choose your ssh connection or type in the name your chose for Host in your config

 ## Create Service Account